 Important features of the National Flood Insurance Program are:

-- Flood damage is not covered by homeowner's insurance policies.
-You can protect your home, business, and belongings with flood insurance.
+- Flood damage is not covered by a standard homeowner's insurance policy.
+You can protect your home and contents with flood insurance.
 You can insure your home for up to $250,000 for the building and up to $100,000 for the contents.

 - Contents coverage is separate.
-It is not automatically included with building coverage.
+Contents coverage is not automatically included with a flood insurance policy.
 Ask your agent.
-Renters can insure their belongings, too.
+Renters also can insure their contents.

 - Flood insurance pays even when no disaster is declared.
 Statistically, federal disaster declarations are issued in less than 50 percent of flooding incidents.
 An NFIP policy will pay for flood damage whether or not there is a federal disaster declaration.

 - Flood insurance is affordable.
-The average flood insurance policy costs a little more than $300 a year for about $100,000 of coverage.
-A policy for a dwelling in low- to moderate-risk areas may be as low as $100 a year.
+The average flood insurance policy costs approximately $300 a year for about $100,000 of coverage.

 - There is a 30-day waiting period before a flood insurance policy becomes effective.
 You can purchase flood coverage at any time, but there is a 30-day waiting period after you have applied and paid the premium before the policy becomes effective.

-- Call your own insurance agent.
+- Flood insurance is available through your insurance agent.
 NFIP flood insurance is sold through private insurance companies and agents, and is backed by the federal government.
 For an agent in your area, call 1-800-720-1093.